 The California Nutrition Incentive Program is made possible through a robust public–private funding structure – including federal funding through the Gus Schumacher Nutrition Incentive Program (GusNIP), formerly the Food Insecurity Nutrition Incentive (FINI) Grant Program, state general funds, and local partner support, including private donations, grants and in–kind contributions.
+Most recently, CDFA was allocated $20 million from the state general fund to sustain the program.
+CDFA also received a GusNIP Covid Relief and Response grant of $6.3 million to meet the increased demand for nutrition incentives due to the Covid-19 pandemic.
 CDFA received a $7.1 million grant from the GusNIP program in 2019 and a $3.9 million grant from the FINI program in 2017.
+These grants were made possible by using state general funds as the required federal match.
 CNIP funds are awarded to Certified Farmers’ Markets, non-profit organizations, and small businesses through a competitive grant process.

 In summer of 2018, CNIP expanded and began offering incentives to low–income seniors participating in the Senior Farmers Market Nutrition Program, WIC families, and CalFresh shoppers at a variety of additional retail outlets, including neighborhood retail stores, Community Supported Agriculture programs, and Certified Farmers Markets.

-2020 CNIP Grantees
+Current CNIP Grantees

 Chico Natural Foods Cooperative is a community owned grocery store in Chico, California.
 It has been an active member in the local community for over 40 years and has established connections with a variety of local organizations aimed at ending food insecurity in the region.
 The co-op will offer nutrition incentives to CalFresh shoppers.